Published in 2014… An introduction to how megalithic astronomers did their work, from an apparent starting point near Carnac.

 - paper: Lunar Simulation at Le ManioOur survey at Le Manio revealed a coherent arc of radial stones, at least five of which were equally long, equally separated and set to a radius of curvature that suggested a common centre.
 It appears the astronomers at Le Manio understood that, following three lunar sidereal orbits (after 82 days) the moon would appear again at … Continue reading “paper: Lunar Simulation at Le Manio”

-- paper: The Origins of Day-Inch CountingABSTRACTThis paper presents the theory that in the Megalithic period, around 4500-4000 BCE, astronomical time periods were counted as one day to one inch to form primitive metrological lengths that could then be compared, to reveal the fundamental ratios between the solar year, lunar year, and lunar month and hence define a solar-lunar calendar.
-The … Continue reading “paper: The Origins of Day-Inch Counting”
+- paper: The Origins of Day-Inch CountingABSTRACTThis paper presents the theory that in the Megalithic period, around 4500-4000 BCE, astronomical time periods were counted as one day to one inch to form primitive metrological lengths that could then be compared, to reveal the fundamental ratios between the solar yearFrom Earth: the time in which the sun moves once around the Zodiac, … Continue reading “paper: The Origins of Day-Inch Counting”

 - Locmariaquer 1: Carnac’s Menhirs and Circumpolar StarsRead 1458 times when last published on MatrixOfCreation.co.uk, Wednesday, 16 May 2012 14:22 At megalithic sites, the only alignment of note on the northern horizon has usually been the direction of the north pole or “true” North on the site plan.
 “Megalithic” cultures worldwide, both the later manifestations in the Americas or the old world cultures of … Continue reading “Locmariaquer 1: Carnac’s Menhirs and Circumpolar Stars”